BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 ## User
 * User data only work once when it launches -> git clone doesn't work
 * Port 443 -> HTTPS

+1) Create a subnet
+2) Select your vpc
+3) Name the subnet with the accepted format
+4) Give it a unique IPv4 CIDR block
+5)